miziomon/awesome-wordpress/README.md

 * [Debug Bar Extender](http://wordpress.org/plugins/debug-bar-extender/) - Extends the debug-bar plugin with additional tabs to measure runtimes between checkpoints and lookup variable content.
 * [Custom Post Type Permalinks](https://wordpress.org/plugins/custom-post-type-permalinks/) - Custom Post Type Permalinks lets you edit the permalink structure of custom post type
 * [WP Rollback](https://wordpress.org/plugins/wp-rollback/screenshots/) - Rollback (or forward) any WordPress.org plugin or theme like a boss.
+* [Members](https://wordpress.org/plugins/members/) - Members is a plugin that extends your control over your blog.
+It's a user, role, and content management plugin that was created to make WordPress a more powerful CMS.
+The foundation of the plugin is its extensive role and capability management system.
+This is the backbone of all the current features and planned future features.

 #### Media Gallery
 *Images e media *